JimmyXwtx/COVID-19-Impact-Project/docus/docs/d03-Community.md

 including local and national government response and other socioeconomic factors that inform the impact of the virus on communities in the United States.
-The project will begin with a global overview and then hone in on a hyperlocal view of the emotional, psychological, and economic impact on essential workers and frontline workers in the Philadelphia area in which people of color are disproportionately represented among the COVID dead.
+The project will begin with a global overview and then hone in on a hyperlocal view of the emotional, psychological, and economic impact on essential workers and frontline workers and in particular communities of color which have borne the brunt of the devastation from COVID-19.

 ### Open Sourced